A TEAM DEDICATED TO EMPOWERING OUR YOUTH TO SHINE®

 Brother Marco has worked in Swaziland and other parts of the African continent as a teacher in Religious Education and field researcher and data collection for children at risk and orphans, as well as co-ordinator for the Sport for Good Youth Programme Youth Care in collaboration with Nelson Mandela Children’s Fund.
 He has also worked in monitoring and evaluation for food distribution programme in Catholic Rural Schools for USAID Southern Africa.
 He has worked as a Vice Director; working with youth on streets and vocational skills training for the orphans and children at risk.
 He serves a Salesian Brother of Don Bosco.
 He holds in Diploma in Philosophy, UNISA Certificate in HIV/AIDS Counselling, certificate in Mediation Skills, Diploma in Spirituality, Youth Ministry and Youth Education Studies, all from Tangaza University in Kenya.
 His educational background also includes studies in Social Welfare Science and Child Care, Sociology, Communication Science from UNISA and holds a BA Degree in Management and Leadership from DePaul University in Chicago.

-During her initial career, she was involved in financial control of major works contracts and as a records controller at Public Works Department.
-She has served at Trust Building Society as Head of records, and set up record systems with respect to investments and housing loan accounts.
+During her initial career, she was involved in financial control of major works contracts at Public Works Department.
+She has served at Trust Building Society, and has set up record systems for investments and housing loan accounts.
 She has held several portfolios including Head of Records and Systems at Trust Building Society, Personnel Officer at the National Research Institute for Oceanology (part of the CSIR), Personnel Manager at Ninham Shand, Human Resource consultant on few contracts at BPSA, and Human Resource Manager at Cape Town Child Welfare Society.
 She has also served as Principal Officer at Child Welfare Pension and Provident Funds.
 She has served as Chairman of the MSP/Sizwe Medical Aid Regional Committee.
-After her retirement, she has acted as a facilitator in Human Resources and Industrial Relations training for NPRT.
 She currently serves as a Trustee on the Boards of several NPOs, where she is mainly involved in human resource management and corporate governance sub-committees including Stellenbosch Hospice NPC, Heartlands Baby Sanctuary and GBTSA.
 She holds a BA (1968) and HONS B&A (1984) from Stellenbosch University.

 Brad is a Managing Director at The Inside Edge.
 His significant involvement and experience with Girls and Boys Town SA includes sourcing funding and overseeing the implementation of the vegetable garden at the Tongaat campus.
 He has secured ongoing funding that paid for the tutoring program, which ran successfully for a number of years at all three KZN campuses for GBTSA.
 He has served as an Advisory Board member in the Faculty of Hospitality, Tourism and Leisure at the Durban University of Technology (DUT).
 He currently serves on the Board of SITE (Society of Incentive Travel Excellence) Africa, responsible for Southern Africa.
 He holds National Diploma in Hotel Management from Durban University of Technology.